rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 terminal command.

 <!-- The crew manifest says nobody is in this panel.
 The manifest is wrong.
-You looked somewhere you were supposed to look, so take this before they notice:
+You looked somewhere you were supposed to look, so take this hidden flag before they notice: wpi{DoTheRequiredReading} -->
-DoTheRequiredReading -->

 ## Getting Started with `stack0`